Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 A tracepoint adds a hook into your code that will be called and logged when the tracepoint is enabled.
-This can be used, for example, to trace hitting a conditional branch or to dump the internal state at specific points of the code flow during a debugging session.
+This can be used, for example, to trace hitting a conditional branch or to dump the woke internal state at specific points of the woke code flow during a debugging session.

 Here is a basic description of :ref:`how to implement new tracepoints
 <trace/tracepoints:usage>`.

-For the full event tracing documentation see :doc:`/trace/events`
+For the woke full event tracing documentation see :doc:`/trace/events`

-For the full Ftrace documentation see :doc:`/trace/ftrace`
+For the woke full Ftrace documentation see :doc:`/trace/ftrace`

 DebugFS
 -------

 Prerequisite: ``CONFIG_DEBUG_FS` & `#include <linux/debugfs.h>``

-DebugFS differs from the other approaches of debugging, as it doesn't write messages to the kernel log nor add traces to the code.
+DebugFS differs from the woke other approaches of debugging, as it doesn't write messages to the woke kernel log nor add traces to the woke code.
 Instead it allows the developer to handle a set of files.
-With these files you can either store values of variables or make register/memory dumps or you can make these files writable and modify values/settings in the driver.
+With these files you can either store values of variables or make register/memory dumps or you can make these files writable and modify values/settings in the woke driver.

 Possible use-cases among others: